trondhindenes/docker-catchallapi/README.md

 Simple rest api which responds with lots of information about the incoming request.
 Use it to troubleshoot/test microservice routing and other things.
 By default it listens on port 80, can be overriden by setting the LISTEN_PORT environment variable.

+If you set the environment variable `SHOW_ENVVARS` to `TRUE`, environment vars will also be printed.
+Be careful with this, so you don't leak any sensitive information.

 ### Supported http methods:
 GET and POST